blab/cartography/docs/index.md

 PCA: The PCA plot for Zika colored by clade (Figure 4B) did not reveal any visually identifiable clusters in the data, and the data’s overall structure also did not reveal anything interesting.
 Visually, there was no relationship between Hamming Distance and Euclidean Distance within the PCA embedding, shown by the completely random placement of points on the scatterplot (Figure 5A).
-To quantify this visual observation, the Pearson Coefficient was .005, which reveals close to no correlation.
+To quantify this visual observation, the Pearson Coefficient was .089, which reveals close to no correlation.
 The lack of visible clustering in this embedding reveals that scaling and centering nucleotide data does not capture the genetic diversity present between each genome.
-Euclidean distance does not help distinguish viral genomes by genetic diversity (Figure 6A). ___________________________-
+Euclidean distance does not help distinguish viral genomes by genetic diversity (Figure 6A).
+In the KDE density plot for PCA, the within and between KDE density curves overlap completely, and there is no place the SVM can correctly optimize for clade status, which is revealed through the median ratio of 1:1.

 MDS: The embedding seemed to differentiate between the clusters in the data on a very global scale (Figure 4C).
-There were a few visually identifiable clusters in the data, such as clusters containing clades 1, 10, and 2, but there was a single mass of points on the graph in the center where clades 3,4,5, and 6 were slightly overlapping.
+There were a few visually identifiable clusters in the data, such as clusters containing clades 1, 5, and 4, but clades such as 7 and 9 were almost completely overlapped by other clades.
-There was segmentation in the colors of the data and their overlap in this single mass of points, however - clade 4 is layered over clade 5.
-Because MDS tends to reveal global structure over local, MDS tries to as accurately as possible preserve the data’s overall structure.
+Because MDS tends to reveal global structure over local, MDS tries to as accurately as possible preserve the data’s overall structure, which means it doesn't reveal many local patterns.
-In the Euclidean and Hamming distance scatterplot, the points begin relatively close to the LOESS curve, but begin to move farther and farther away as the genetic distance increases, and this divergence is corroborated by the Pearson Coefficient of .376 for the plot.
+In the Euclidean and Hamming distance scatterplot, the points begin relatively close to the LOESS curve, but begin to move farther and farther away as the genetic distance increases, and this divergence is corroborated by the Pearson Coefficient of .199 for the plot.
-This “splayed” pattern as Euclidean and Hamming distance begin to diverge increasingly is typical of an algorithm that preserves both local and global relationships - global due to the linear relationship between euclidean and hamming distance, and local from the splay pattern - which reveals that MDS seems to be segmenting and compartmentalizing the data better than the distance matrix does on its own.
+The LOESS line plateaus at a genetic distance of 50, revealing that as points become more and more divergent, MDS places them at similar euclidean distances, which is a hallmark of algorithms that preserve some local structure.
 Euclidean distance does a fairly accurate job distinguishing viruses from similar and different clades (Figure 6B).
-In Figure 6B, the within density in the violin plot is in lower distances than the density of the between clade violin plot, which means their medians have a large difference between them.
+In Figure 6B, the within clade relationship curve on the KDE density plot is at lower euclidean distances than the between clade relationships, which there is a lot of overlap.
-In the permutation test, we obtained a p-value of  ____________________________-
+The embedding had a median ratio of 1:14, which reveals that it's fairly good at compartementalizing the data by euclidean distance.
+The threshold distance value calculated using the SVM run on MDS gave a confusion matrix with with a Matthews Correlation Coefficient of ___ and an accuracy of ______, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.

 t-SNE: This embedding does a very good job of clustering the data; every clade is a visually identifiable cluster, and clades more similarly related genetically are closer together in the plot (Figure 4D).
 The data points from different clades did not overlap each other much, and the embedding did revealed different relationships than the rendering of the tree, giving less euclidean space between points that were more genetically diverse and creating a “threshold” for how much genetic diversity would impact euclidean distance.
-In the euclidean and Hamming distance scatterplot for t-SNE (Figure 5C), the points stay at a constant distance from the LOESS line as genetic distance increases.
+In the euclidean and Hamming distance scatterplot for t-SNE (Figure 5C), the points splay out from the LOESS line as genetic distance increases, which is expected for this algorithm.
-This correlation can be expressed through the scatterplot's Pearson Coefficient of .455.
+This correlation can be expressed through the scatterplot's Pearson Coefficient of .499.
-The LOESS line plateaus as the genetic diversity continues to increase, meaning that after a certain genetic distance all euclidean distances in the t-SNE embedding are very similar.
-This “plateau” usually point to an embedding that gives little importance to the exact distance between clusters and instead focuses on cluster shape and spread.
-These statistics show that t-SNE tends to preserve global structure, shown through the high pearson coefficient, while also revealing local patterns.
+The decrease in slope of the LOESS line after a genetic distance of 100 usually points to an embedding that gives little importance to the exact distance between clusters and instead focuses on cluster shape and spread.
+These statistics reveal that t-SNE gives a large focus to finding new patterns within the data while still revealing similar patterns to the tree.
 It is quite easy to distinguish viruses of different and same clades given a euclidean distance.
-In the between vs within clade violin plot for t-SNE (Figure 6C), the density of the within clade violin plot is concentrated at lower euclidean distances than the density of the between clade violin plot is, which reveals a well clustered and compartmentalized embedding of these data points.
+In the KDE Density plot for t-SNE, the bulk of the same clade relationships fall to the left of the between clade relationships, which reveals a well clustered and compartmentalized embedding of these data points (Figure 6C).
-To quantitatively reveal this pattern, the permutation test run on this data gave a P-value of ___________________
+To quantitatively reveal this pattern, the median ratio for t-SNE is 1:8, which is lower because of the "splay" and local patterns t-SNE tends to optimize for.
+The threshold distance value calculated using the SVM run on t-SNE gave a confusion matrix with with a Matthews Correlation Coefficient of ___ and an accuracy of ______, which reveals an embedding where the inferred clade statuses are fairly accurate given no other information.

 UMAP: The embedding did translate the data differently than the rendering of the tree, where genetically similar strains were very densely packed and genetically different clades were incredibly far apart in UMAP euclidean space (Figure 4E).
 There were visually identifiable clusters, but the distance disparities made it hard to separate clades 9, 7, 6, and 3 from each other due to how close the clusters were.
 The pattern can be seen and explained in the Hamming and genetic distance scatterplot for UMAP (Figure 5D).
-In UMAP’s scatterplot, there are two clusters of data points on the LOESS line, instead of the equal spread seen in the other 3 embeddings.
+In UMAP’s scatterplot, there are two clusters of data points on the LOESS line, instead of the equal spread of points over euclidean and genetic space seen in the other 3 embeddings.
-These clusters point to a graph that places genetically similar strains incredibly close together - around 0 to 20 - but places genetically different strains almost 50 to 80 apart.
+These clusters point to a local pattern preserving algorithm that places genetically similar strains incredibly close together - a Euclidean distance around 0 to 20 - but places genetically different strains almost 50 to 80 apart.
-The LOESS line reflects this increase through its exponential-like growth, and the density of these two clusters can be quantitatively shown through its Pearson Coefficient of .787.
+The LOESS line reflects this increase through its exponential-like growth, and the density of these two clusters can be quantitatively shown through its Pearson Coefficient of .595.
 Euclidean distance is not a very strong measure to distinguish viruses from the same or different clades.
-In the UMAP violin plot (Figure 6D), the euclidean distance density distribution for between clusters is equal at Euclidean distances of 10 and 70.
+In the UMAP KDE Density plot (Figure 6D), the clades are all places close together save for clade 2, which is incredibly divergent compared to the others.
-While the density distribution for within clusters for UMAP is concentrated almost entirely at 10, if given a euclidean distance of 10, it would be difficult to classify that strain as within the clade or between the clade it’s being compared to.
+Because all other between clade distances are the same as within clade distances, UMAP's median ratio is 1:1, meaning it is not easy to optimize an SVM with euclidean distance for clade relationships.
-The permutation test corroborates this, __________________
+The SVM statistics corroborate this, with __________________

 ## Figure Four